 The Playa Blanca consists mainly of light sand, but there is also a plethora of small black pebbles across the beach.

 Deck chairs and parasols are forbidden on this beach, and there are no lifeguards.
+Is Playa Blance top on your list of Lanzarote beaches?

 15. Playa Del Risco